gramineproject/graphene/Documentation/oldwiki/Supported-System-Calls-in-Graphene.md

 * fcntl
    + Supported: Duplicate FDs (F_DUPFD/F_DUPFD_CLOEXEC), Set FD flags (F_GETFD/F_SETFD), Set file flags (F_GETFL/F_SETFL)
    + Unsupported: File locking (F_SETLK/F_SETLKW/F_GETLK)

 * clone

    The Linux clone system call is ubiquitously used for creation of processes and threads.
 However, in Graphene, we only use the clone system call for thread creation.
-Process creation are implemented as the fork system call.
+Process creation is implemented as the fork system call.
 In practice, it is quite rare for applications to use methods that are not forking to create processes.

-   The namespace options for the clone system calls (CLONE_FS, CLONE_NEWIPC, CLONE_NEWNET, etc) are currently not supported.
+   The namespace options (CLONE_FS, CLONE_NEWIPC, CLONE_NEWNET, etc) are currently not supported.

 * msgctl

-   Only IPC_RMID is supported
+   Only IPC_RMID is supported.

 * setpgid/setsid

-   These two system calls will set the process credential, but do not coordinate any cross-process state.
+   These two system calls set the process credentials but do not coordinate any cross-process state.

 * bind